Popads

 It is a kind of hosting provider that hosts static content(like our Javascript adcode) on many servers around the globe, so each visitor downloads it from the closest location.

-Another benefit of using a CDN is its distributed architecture, which
+Another benefit of using a CDN is its distributed architecture, which should provide high reliability and stability.

 In case the CDN stops serving our adcode, our system is unable to open popunders and effectively goes down.